GameDesert/Brand-Font-Library/README.md

 - Free: The typeface is easily available for free on a trusted website such as Google Fonts.
 - Open Source: The typeface and its source files (such as other type formats or Vector formats) are freely available online.
 - Shady Website: The font is freely available from some less-than-reputable sites.
 It is not recommended you download things from these sites without very good computer protection.
 You can never be *too* careful.
 - Easier to Find Alternative: The typeface is very complicated to get your hands on but is still free.
-May require downloading from company website using Dev Tools (Firefox recommended for this, use "Fonts" tab).
+May require downloading from company website using Dev Tools (Firefox recommended for this, use "Fonts" tab) and the instructions provided [here](https://github.com/GameDesert/Brand-Font-Library/blob/main/README.md#extracting-a-typeface-from-a-website).
 As the name suggests, it is just easier to find a similar-looking alternative.
 - Account Restricted: Some websites require creating a Press account to access brand assets.
 I don't really know what you get, so you probably shouldn't bother.

 ### Contribution